airbnb/streamalert/docs/source/rule-staging.rst

 .. code-block:: bash

-  python manage.py lambda deploy -p rule --skip-rule-staging
+  python manage.py deploy --function rule --skip-rule-staging

 This will force all new rules to send to user-defined outputs immediately upon deploy, bypassing the default staging period.
 Alternatively, the ``--stage-rules`` and ``--unstage-rules`` flags